cfw-guide/ios.cfw.guide/docs/en_US/guides/recommended-repos.md

 SparkDev's repo includes a host of new tweaks which can enhance iOS, with many focusing on the iPhone X, including an impressive always-on OLED experience.

+A package that most people will use from SparkDev's repo is SnowBoard, which can theme icons, UI elements, and more.

 URL: [`https://sparkdev.me/`](https://sparkdev.me/)

 ## 1Conan's Repo